All Episodes

 Virginia will be a dogfight and is critical.

-If Romney loses, there will be war in the Republican Party over immigration and how the party is not connecting with Hispanic voters.
+And then it concludes with this: if Romney loses, there will be war in the Republican Party over immigration and how the party is not connecting with Hispanic voters.

-The gloomy guru was very adamant about it.
+The gloomy guru was very adamant about.

 So, folks, I just want you to know that the Republican establishment, which is not conservatives, are gloomy.